serhii-londar/open-source-mac-os-apps/README.md

 - [ProfileCreator](https://github.com/ProfileCreator/ProfileCreator) - macOS Application to create standard or customized configuration profiles.  ![objective_c_icon]
 - [SlimHUD - Cyanocitta](https://github.com/AlexPerathoner/SlimHUD) - Replacement for MacOS' volume, brightness and keyboard backlight HUDs. ![swift_icon]
 - [Sloth](https://github.com/sveinbjornt/Sloth) - Sloth is an macOS application that displays a list of all open files and sockets in use by all running applications on your system.  ![objective_c_icon]
 - [Spotter](https://github.com/spotter-application/spotter) - Productivity tool, the main function is to search and launch external application actions and applications themselves, so you can stay focused on your current task.
-Kind of spotlight or alfred alternative. ![type_script_icon] ![swift_icon]
+Kind of spotlight or alfred alternative. ![typescript_icon] ![swift_icon]
 - [Stats](https://github.com/exelban/stats) - macOS system monitor in your menu bar ![swift_icon]
 - [Turbo Boost Switcher](https://github.com/rugarciap/Turbo-Boost-Switcher) - Turbo Boost Switcher is a little application for Mac computers that allows to enable and/or disable the Turbo Boost feature.  ![objective_c_icon]
 - [VerticalBar](https://github.com/DeromirNeves/VerticalBar) - macOS application to add a vertical bar to Dock.  ![swift_icon]